reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 We use the functional form for the "+" and "-" buttons since the next ``count`` depends on the previous value, while for the "Reset" button we simple assign the ``initial_count`` since it's independent of the prior ``count``.
-This is a trivial example, but it demonstrates how to deal with sharing more complex state logic between components since the ``incr`` and ``decr`` functions have been factored out and could be reused.
+This is a trivial example, but it demonstrates how complex state logic can be factored out into well defined and potentially reuseable functions.

 Lazy Initial State